OpenArabicPE/OpenArabicPE_ODD/readme.md

 </note>
 ```

-NOTE: The second case has not always been wrapped in a `<note>`.
+- NOTE: The second case has not always been wrapped in a `<note>`.
 This must be corrected either manually or automatically.
+- NOTE on translations: `<bib>` allows `<textLang mainLang="">` to describe the language of a text.

 ## Serialised articles